Who can be accepted at GWA?

 Is there a PTA?

-Yes, it is called Better Together.
-Better Together is a collection of parents who are working to better the school, through events and many other opportunities.
-See our Better Together page
+Yes, it is called the Parent Club.
+It is a collection of parents who are working to better the school, through events and other opportunities.

 Is GWA a private school?

 GWA is a not-for-profit association and is a private, American school .

 Yes, George Washington Academy is fully accredited by the Middle States Association of Colleges and Schools (MSA).
 Accreditation was a four-year process that was successfully recognized and awarded by MSA with full accreditation in November 2009.
 GWA was fully re-accredited in 2016.
 See Accreditation.

 What universities can GWA graduates be accepted to?

 The short answer is all universities!
 The American diploma earned at GWA opens up higher education doors in universities worldwide including Morocco.

 GWA graduates can apply seamlessly to all American universities and colleges since we follow the exact same application process as other American high schools in the United States .
 High school students at GWA take American college admission tests : SAT, ACT and can earn college credits with the AP (Advanced Placement) before setting foot in college.

 The American diploma awarded at GWA allows graduates to pursue their higher education in universities worldwide.
 GWA alumni attended universities in the UK, Canada, Europe, Asia and in Africa according to their personal choices and preferences.
 For non American college applications, graduates will follow the application procedure of the college of their choice.

 See our School Profile for a non exhaustive college acceptance list.